Vibeslop

 HHook Model

 Plan the full hook cycle before you build any of it.
-Identify which internal triggers (negative emotions — boredom, loneliness, anxiety, uncertainty, FOMO) your product will attach to.
+Identify which internal triggers (negative emotions — boredom, anxiety, FOMO) your product will attach to.
 Define the simplest possible action, choose the variable reward type (Tribe, Hunt, or Self), and plan what stored value users will create that makes the product better with each visit.
 Estimate the target cycle frequency — how often must users repeat the loop to form a habit?

 • Map the full cycle: trigger → action → variable reward → investment